Slate supports the batch importing of documents using the industry-standard Document Import Processor (DIP) format.

 <layout b=" " h="1" t=""" type="dip" index="index_*.txt" />

-DIP Source Formats allow users to upload a zip file directly to Upload Dataset, or the source format can be configured to automatically pick up zip files from an SFTP directory using the Import Path/Mask setting on the Import Automation tab.
-For example, using dip/*.zip automatically picks up any zip file from the /incoming/dip/ directory.
+DIP Source Formats allow users to upload a zip file directly to Upload Dataset.
+The source format can be configured to automatically pick up zip files from an SFTP directory using the Import Path/Mask setting on the Import Automation tab.
+For example, dip/*.zip automatically picks up any zip file from the /incoming/dip/ directory.
 Using documents_*.zip picks up any zip file in the /incoming/ directory where the filename begins with "documents_," such as "documents_07082016T083211.zip."

 The Remap settings for DIP Source Formats function the same as any other import.
-When you are creating the Source Format, leave the Remap Active setting configured as Inactive.
+When creating the Source Format, leave the Remap Active setting configured as Inactive.
 You will change this later once you have finished mapping the index file.
-In order to enable mapping, enter the current date in the Remap As Of Date field.
+To enable mapping, enter the current date in the Remap As Of Date field.

 The index file must contain a row for each document in the zip archive.
 It should contain a column that specifies the file names of the documents within the zip archive.
 If the Source Format is used to import multiple document types, there should also be a column that specifies the type of document for each row in the file.